Xenoty/beach-clean-up-platform/Readme.md

         5. Make sure 'Include full drive code example' is **unchecked**.
         6. Copy the connection string provided.
 3. If there is a \<password\> tag in your connection string, make sure to replace this with your password for the user.

+#### 4. Update MapBox Api Key String

+1. Follow [How-to add url Restrictions to access token](https://blog.mapbox.com/url-restrictions-for-access-tokens-5f7f7eb90092) and get copy your token.
+2. In the Solution Explorer, drop-down the <b>SereneMarine_Web</b> project and double-click the 'appsettings.json' file.
+3. Under 'AppSettings', replace the value for the key 'MapboxAPIkey'.

 ### Issues and Solutions
 1. Project does not run both files